Community Services Department

 The Community Services Department offers a variety of programs to help people of every age and background become more active in their neighborhoods and the wider Raleigh community.
 The department helps individuals, groups and communities recognize their skills and assets, mobilizes people to take action on their own behalf and connects them to appropriate resources so they can achieve positive results for their neighborhoods and communities.

-- Fall 2013 classes are now full.
-You can still register for the waiting list for the 2014 Spring sessions of Citizens Leadership Academy or Raleigh Neighborhood College.
+- Register for the waiting list for the 2014 Spring sessions of Citizens Leadership Academy or Raleigh Neighborhood College.
 A series of weekly classes to help develop your skills as a community leader.

 - Read our latest newsletter.

 Citizens Advisory Councils (CACs) help give citizens a voice in decisions affecting their neighborhoods.View List of all CACs

 Citizens Leadership Academy

 A series of free classes allow residents to improve their skills as community leaders.Learn more about Citizens Leadership Academy

 Volunteers ages 55 and over work with children in need.

 The Viva Raleigh festival connects members of the Hispanic-Latino community with the wider Ralegh community.Learn more about Hispanic-Latino Initiatives